Ashutosh-Panda2004/Operating-System/README.md

 # OS Lecture 2: Types of Operating Systems

-Hello ji, how are you all?
-This is Lakshay.
-Welcome to the **Code Help** channel.
-Today, we will discuss **Lecture 2** of our OS series.

 We will explore some interesting topics:

 1. Types of Operating Systems (OS) and how many types there are?